soundpress/RulesOfNYC/docs/c35/index.rst

 "On the ballot" means on the ballot as provided in Article 6 of the New York State Election Law and as recorded on the Board of Elections nomination or designation ledgers or contest lists.

-"Optional early public funds payment" means the disbursement of optional public financing occurring prior to two weeks after the last day to file designating petitions for a primary election.
+"Optional early public funds payment" means a disbursement of optional public financing occurring prior to two weeks after the last day to file designating petitions for a primary election.

 "Other receipts" means payments received by a candidate that are not contributions or loans, such as interest, dividends, proceeds from sales or leases of assets, and any other sources of income.